Mozabite people: Language

 Mozabites speak the Mozabite language, a branch of the Zenati group of Berber languages.
 Many also speak Algerian Arabic as a second language.
 The Mozabite language is spoken by around 150,000 people.

-Mozabite Jews in French Algeria
+Mozabite Jews

 It is not canonically agreed when Jews first came to Southern Algeria, but one theory suggests they were sent there by the Ibadite leadership in the 14th century from Tunisia, as part of a merchant trade route.
 They continued as a merchant community, with subsequent waves of immigration during times of anti-Semitism across the Sahara, Europe, and the Middle East.
-In 1881, one year before the French annexed the M'zab, there were estimated 3,000 Mozabite Jews out of the 30,000 Algerian Jews.
+In 1881, one year before the French annexed the M'zab, there were an estimated 3,000 Mozabite Jews out of the 30,000 Algerian Jews.
 By 1921, the latter number would grow to 74,000, but the Mozabite Jewish community would remain small, with most Jewish migrants settling in the north.